-The indicators, triggers, and tactics shown in Table 4-1 are examples to help promote discussion and provide a sense of the level of detail and concreteness that is needed to develop useful indicators and triggers for a specific organization/agency/jurisdiction; they are not intended exhaustive or universally-applicable.
-Prompted by discussion of the key questions above, discussion participants should fill out a blank table, focusing on key system indicators and triggers that will drive actions in their own organizations, agencies, and jurisdiction.
-As a reminder, indicators are measures or predictors of changes in demand and/or resource availability; triggers are decision points.
+The indicators, triggers, and tactics shown in Table 8-1 are examples to help promote discussion and provide a sense of the level of detail and concreteness that is needed to develop useful indicators and triggers for a specific organization/agency/jurisdiction; they are not intended exhaustive or universally-applicable.
+Prompted by discussion of the key questions above, discussion participants should fill out a blank table, focusing on key system indicators and triggers that will drive actions in their own organizations, agencies, and jurisdictions.
+Reminder: indicators are measures or predictors of changes in demand and/or resource availability; triggers are decision points (refer back to the toolkit introduction [Chapter 3] for key definitions and concepts).

 The example triggers shown in the table mainly are ones in which a "bright line" distinguishes functionally different levels of care (conventional, contingency, crisis).
 Because of their nature, this type of trigger can be described more concretely and included in a bulleted list.
 It is important to recognize, however, that expert analysis of one or more indicators may also trigger implementation of key response plans, actions, and tactics.
 This may be particularly true in a slow-onset scenario.
-In all cases, but particularly in the absence of bright lines, decisions may need to be made to anticipate upcoming problems and the implementation of tactics and to lean forward by implementing certain tactics before reaching the bright line or when no such line exists.
+In all cases, but particularly in the absence of "bright lines," decisions may need to be made to anticipate upcoming problems and the implementation of tactics and to lean forward by implementing certain tactics before reaching the bright line or when no such line exists.
 These decision points vary according to the situation and are based on analysis of multiple inputs, recommendations, and, in certain circumstances, previous experience.
 Discussions about these tables should cover how such decisions would be made, even if the specifics cannot be included in a bulleted list in advance.
+Note that these sample indicators, triggers, and tactics are geared toward a smaller community hospital and are not comprehensive in scope, but meant to support discussion at the facility level.